kuhsaft/CodeCrush/README.md

 # CodeCrush

-## Development server

-Run `npm run start` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build

-Run `npm run build:dynamic` to build the project.
-The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests